|FREE SHIPPING FOR ALL 2 DAY SHIPMENTS IN COLORADO & SURROUNDING STATES- SIDES NOT INCLUDED

 Our family’s love affair with land and livestock began in 1882, when Albert Hezekiah Lasater and his son Ed purchased a cattle ranch in south Texas.
 Ed's son Tom began a crossbreeding program that led to the development of one of two new breeds of cattle started in the United States.
 More than developing a breed, Tom Lasater's life work embodied a new ranching philosophy, one that embraced Nature as a partner rather than a force to be overcome.
 In 1948 the family moved the cattle herd to the shortgrass prairie of eastern Colorado.

-Today, Lasater Ranch Enterprises are managed by Tom's son Dale, a fourth-generation rancher.
-For more than half a century the Lasater Ranch has been a wildlife sanctuary.
-There is no poisoning, hunting, or trapping on the ranch.
+Today, the Lasater property is managed by Tom's son Dale, a fourth-generation rancher.
+For more than half a century the Lasater property has been a wildlife sanctuary.
 Like the bison, our cattle coexist with coyotes, deer, prairie dogs, pronghorn antelope, rattlesnakes, and other wildlife.
 Believing that working with nature is the best policy, many years ago we implemented practices that helped restore the natural balance between animal species, domestic livestock, land and man.

 Why Grassfed Beef?Unadulterated Purity: